W.O.L.A. World Of Language Academy

 site itself.
 But perhaps the most apparent annoyance for the general public living in the immediate

-unpleasant odours emanating from the site.
+unpleasant odors emanating from the site.
 Although no risks to human health have been verified,

 symptoms such as headaches, drowsiness, and exhaustion have been reported by people living